RTP1: Becoming separate

 On 16 October 1977, the channel was renamed RTP-1 (initially hyphenated), in line with the separation of the second channel's editorial team.
-RTP1's separate editoral team was entrusted to journalist Vasco Graça Moura; the two channels were also granted separate news teams.
+RTP1's separate editorial team was entrusted to journalist Vasco Graça Moura; the two channels were also granted separate news teams.
 The new administration improved the quality of the programming, despite having limited resources.
 A massive telethon was held on 16 December 1978, running for 17 hours.

 PAL colour programming was now in production, being selected in detriment of the SECAM format, and a heat of Jeux Sans Frontières on 5 September 1979 had to be transmitted in said technology in order to air to the rest of Europe, which already had regular colour broadcasts at the time.
 As the months progressed, more and more colour broadcasts were included with experimental broadcasts approved on 15 February 1980, with colour test cards being shown from 18 February, before launching regularly on 7 March 1980, symbolically its 23rd anniversary, with the final of the 1980 Festival da Canção, which gave José Cid a place in that year's edition in the Netherlands.
 On 16 November 1980, a special program was broadcast marking the beginning of satellite links to the Azores and Madeira islands, enabling both RTP Açores and RTP Madeira to air live programming from the mainland.